Tau Phi Cowboy Show to celebrate 40th year Sept. 28

 Wyatt Eaton, a senior electrical engineering major from Kingston, Tennessee, is directing this year’s show.
 Judson Chaudoin, a junior supply chain management major from Nashville, is assistant director.
 Hunter Taylor (’19), 2017 Tau Phi Cowboy Show director, will host this year’s show.

-In 1979, the Tau Phi Cowboy Show started on the steps of Collins Alumni Auditorium in Bison Square with a band comprised of club members.
-Over the years the show has evolved from a small production to a much larger, professional production.
+In 1979, the Tau Phi show that was part of Bison Day officially became a full-fledged show with singers and musicians performing a variety of country songs that were native to Lipscomb's hometown Nashville — Music City, USA.
+From that first show in Collins Alumni Auditorium in 1979 through the next four decades, the Cowboy Show has evolved from a small production to a much larger, professional production.
 Through its 40 year history, the Tau Phi Cowboy Shows has featured hundreds of talented Lipscomb students, some of whom have gone on to successful careers in the music industry.
 Past student performers include:

 - Thomas Rhett, a former member of Tau Phi, 2019 Academy of Country Music Male Vocalist of the Year who released his fourth studio album, “Center Point Road” in May.